-The coveted Metro is set to make its way in poll-bound Madhya Pradesh, with the Centre giving an approval for building the networks in Bhopal and Indore on October 3.
-To be built at an estimated cost of Rs 14,000 crore, the twin Metro projects will be ready in the next four years.
+The centre had given the approval for building the networks in Bhopal and Indore on October 3, 2018.
+To be built at an estimated cost of Rs 14,000 crores, the twin Metro projects will be ready in the next four years.

-While the expenditure would be funded by the Central as well as the state, it will also have a public-private-partnership fund component.
+While the expenditure would be funded by the central as well as the state government, it will also have a public-private-partnership fund component.
 Banks, including the Asian Development Bank and the New Development Bank and the European Investment Bank, will be providing loans for the projects.

 For Indore, the project will be a ring line with 30 stations, starting from Bengali Square, passing through Vijay Nagar, Bhawarshala, Airport Road and Palacia.
 The Rs 7,500-crore corridor will offer connectivity to the city’s railway station, the airport and the bus terminus.
 While the cabinet has given nod just one route, there are five other routes which are being considered.
 These routes, once approved, would connect to the city’s special economic zones, including Pithampur, also known as Detroit of Madhya Pradesh.